Parking warden who was radicalised online detained under Internal Security Act

 Faishal was nabbed after someone who knew of his decision alerted the authorities, "so that he could be prevented from continuing down this radical path".

+"That is why we must continue to protect our community by building in them religious and spiritual resilience through the correct and contextual appreciation of Islam and its teachings," he added.

+He also called on friends and family members to remain vigilant and supportive, and help connect their loved ones to avenues where questions about religion and Islam can be answered by credible and trained asatizah, or religious teachers.

-MHA also announced that restriction orders issued against three Singaporeans under the Internal Security Act were allowed to lapse after expiring between February and March.
+MHA announced on Friday as well that restriction orders issued against three Singaporeans under the Internal Security Act were allowed to lapse after expiring between February and March.

 The trio are: Jemaah Islamiyah members Sahrudin Mohd Sapian, 62, and Mohamed Rafee Abdul Rahman, 54, as well as Wang Yuandongyi, 25, who had attempted to join a foreign militia group.